Algonquian Word-Structure Basics

 Components (back to contents)

 The basic derivational morphemes in Algonquian languages are called components, and Nisinoon is creating a cross-Algonquian dictionary of these components.
 There are three types, which correspond to where in the stem they appear.
-The following is from my in-progress Menominee grammar.
+The following is from my in-progress Menominee grammar (Macaulay, in prep).

 Initial Medial Final